Shia view of Aisha: Jealousy

 O ye wives of the Prophet!
 Ye are not like any other women.
 If ye keep your duty (to Allah), then be not soft of speech, lest he in whose heart is a disease aspire (to you), but utter customary speech.

 and so were more accountable for their faults like jealousy.

-Resentment towards Ali
+Relationship with Ali

-The negative Shi'a view of Aisha largely stems from Aisha's apparent animosity towards Ali and the Ahl al-bayt.
+The negative Shi'a view of Aisha largely stems from Aisha's short-lived dispute with Ali, which culminated in the Battle of the Camel before both sides reconciled.
 The Ahl al-bayt is defined by Shi'as as Muhammad, his daughter Fatima, her husband Ali, and their two sons Hasan and Husayn.
 They do not include Muhammad's wives in this category.